syncfusion-content/maui-docs/MAUI/ListView/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfListView | Syncfusion
+title: Migrate from Xamarin SfListView to .NET MAUI SfListView | Syncfusion
 description: Learn here all about Migrating from Syncfusion Xamarin ListView to Syncfusion .NET MAUI ListView control and more.
 platform: MAUI
 control: SfListView